insper-education/active-handout-workshop-paee-ale-21/content/03-interactive-content/index.md

         !!! details
             Text explaining correct answer.
 Only shown after option is selected.

 An Quiz is formed by a text, a correct answer and a explanation for the student. ==The idea is not to assess the student, but to allow the student to self-assess==.

+Recommended uses:

+- Memorization of simple concepts
+- Recalling definitions or technical terms used in previous sessions
+- Practising the application of simple formulas or algorithms in new data

 !!! info
     We are working on a extension that will report the result of all types of student input to a database, with the intention of enabling studies of the situation of the class.
 We will develop a tool that will give insights to the teacher about that active.